 Today I want to share one of my favorite and most under-utilized features of SharePoint – SharePoint Alerts.
-This is a very useful and super-easy out of the box feature to setup, and yet, I don’t see many users taking advantage of it.
-It is simple, but actually a very powerful little tool that can be used in a variety of business scenarios.
+This is very useful and super-easy out of the box feature to setup, and yet, I don’t see many users taking advantage of it.
+It is simple, but a very powerful little tool that can be used in a variety of business scenarios.
 Let me explain what SharePoint alerts are all about, how to create them and what are the business scenarios for its use.

 What are SharePoint alerts?

 SharePoint alerts are email notifications that are sent by SharePoint when something changes in a library or list.
-By library I obviously mean a document library and by list – I mean any type of list in SharePoint.
-For example, Issues Log, Task List, Announcements, Contact List, some custom list you created and Calendar (yes, calendar is a list in SharePoint) can all have alerts setup and you can be notified of any changes made to them.
+By library I mean a document library and by list – I mean any type of list in SharePoint.
+For example, Issues Log, Task List, Announcements, Contact List, some custom list you created and Calendar (yes, the calendar is a list in SharePoint) can all have alerts setup, and you can be notified of any changes made to them.

 Where can I setup SharePoint alerts?